Guide

 Is it OK to pay a pro forma invoice?

-You shouldn’t pay a pro forma invoice because it’s not a binding agreement and the price may still change.
-Wait until an official sales invoice has been issued.
+No, don't pay a pro forma invoice.
+It's not a binding agreement and the final price, quantities or terms may change.
+Wait until you receive an official sales invoice before making payment.

 What are the advantages of pro forma invoices?